Ronald (footballer, born 1997)

-Ronald Santanna Rodrigues (born 5 February 1997), simply known as Ronald, is a Brazilian footballer who plays as a winger for Botafogo.
+Ronald Santanna Rodrigues (born 5 February 1997), simply known as Ronald, is a Brazilian footballer who plays as a winger for Água Santa.

 Club career

 Born in Bom Jesus do Itabapoana, Rio de Janeiro, Ronald was an Internacional youth graduate.
 He made his first team debut on 27 January 2018, coming on as a late substitute for Marcinho in a 3–0 Campeonato Gaúcho home win over Avenida.

 On 31 August 2018, Ronald moved abroad and joined Portuguese side Boavista.
 However, he only featured for the B-side before returning to his home country on 20 May 2019, after signing for Botafogo-SP.

 A regular starter for the Pantera, Ronald moved to Botafogo on 20 February 2021.
 Regularly used, he suffered an ankle injury in July, being sidelined for the remainder of the campaign, which ended in promotion.